Books About Miniature Lamps and About Other Antique Lighting

 Classic Lanterns by Dennis Pearson,

 1999.
-While lanterns are a collecting category
+While lanterns are a collecting category unto

-unto themselves, there is some overlap and common interest among lantern
+themselves, there is some overlap and common interest among lantern

 collectors and miniature lamp collectors.
-A few "skater's" lanterns or
+A few "skater's"

-and thus into the Bidstracker database.
-This book is a photographic
+miniature lamp books, and thus into the Bidstracker database.
+This

-investigation of the history, companies, people, places, uses of lanterns
+book is a photographic investigation of the history, companies, people,

-and of the lanterns themselves.
-Some of the lanterns are so rare they
+places, uses of lanterns and of the lanterns themselves.
+Some of

-have never been photographed before.
-Each lantern is described in detail.
+the lanterns are so rare they have never been photographed before.
+Each

-The book includes over 200 photos and illustrations (over 30 in color) and
+lantern is described in detail.
+The book includes over 200 photos and

-provides detailed restoration information.
-Click on the link to the
+information.
+Click on the link to the left to buy your copy.

 |